 But with social distancing guidelines, there's certainly a safe and secure way whereby a ballot could literally be, okay, I'm opening this ballot here.

-Um, but you've got to ask yourself why it is that some states can absolutely master this where there's not a single question of impropriety, nobody questioning the integrity of the outcome of elections.
+But you've got to ask yourself why it is that some states can absolutely master this, where there's not a single question of impropriety.

-Now, it was it took Governor DeSantis to finally fix the mess that was down in Florida, so we can fix the mess if we if we choose to.
+Now, it took Governor DeSantis to finally fix the mess that was down in Florida.

-You know, anyway, Senator Lindsey Graham joins us now, been very supportive of the president and saying that if we don't get this right, we'll never elect another Republican president ever again.
+You know, anyway, if Senator Lindsey Graham joins us now, been very supportive of the president and saying that if we don't get this right, we'll never elect another Republican president ever again.

 Yeah, so just look at it.

-Mail and balloting, voting by mail was used in 2020 at a level never known before.
+Mail-in balloting, voting by mail was used in 2020 at a level never known before.

-So much chicanry can go on there.
+So much chicanery can go on there.

-So uh Pennsylvania is very problematic.
+So Pennsylvania is very problematic.

-And I just say this a law without a remedy is not a law.
+A law without a remedy is not a law.

-Well, I mean, that's the thing.
+I mean, that's the thing.

-Mail more mail in ballots, you know, they've been doing it for years.
+You know, they've been doing it for years.

 They've mastered it.